Security Policy - TerminaLLM

 - Host Key Fingerprint: SHA-256 (OpenSSH format)

-- Credential Storage: AES-256-GCM (platform-native encrypted storage)
+- Credential Storage: AES-256-GCM (Platform-native encrypted storage)

-- Credential Vault Key Derivation: HKDF-Expand / HMAC-SHA256 (RFC 5869)
+- Credential Vault Key Derivation: HKDF-Expand (HMAC-SHA256) (RFC 5869)

-- Credential Vault Encryption: AES-256-GCM (NIST SP 800-38D, per-credential random nonce)
+- Credential Vault Encryption: AES-256-GCM (128-bit auth tag, 96-bit nonce) (NIST SP 800-38D)

 - Backup Encryption: AES-256-GCM (NIST SP 800-38D)

-- SSH Transport: Various (negotiated per SSH Protocol)
+- SSH Transport: Various (negotiated) (SSH Protocol)

 Security Event Types